-The DOS Directory is a sequential file on Cylinder 1 of each disc pack containing the parameter information of all named files on that pack.
+The DOS Directory is a sequential file on each disc pack containing the parameter information of all named files on that pack.
 It is used by the supervisor for file management operations.
+The cylinder that the directory is located on depends upon the SYSGEN length of DOS.
+If DOS is less than X'3000' bytes, 12KB; the directory is on Cylinder 1.
+If DOS is greater than X'3000' bytes, 12KB; the directory is on Cylinder 2.